-A review copy of Hades was graciously provided to Spandexless by the publisher.
+A review PDF of Elvis Van Helsing was graciously provided to Spandexless by the publisher, AiT/Planet Lar.

 Matthew is a lover of Comedy and Tragedy in all of their forms; particularly the forms of Comic Books, Theater, and Hip-hop.
 When not passing himself off as an actor or writer, he works with the mentally afflicted in New Haven, CT.